Microsoft's Activision Blizzard deal gets global scrutiny

 But to get to the next level, Microsoft must first survive a barrage of government inquiries from New Zealand to Brazil, and from U.S. regulators emboldened by President Joe Biden to strengthen their enforcement of antitrust laws.

-More than seven months after Microsoft announced the deal, only Saudi Arabia has announced its approval, although an upcoming decision from the United Kingdom to close or escalate its antitrust probe could signal what’s to come.
-That decision is expected Thursday.
+More than seven months after Microsoft announced the deal, only Saudi Arabia has announced its approval.
+In the United Kingdom, regulators on Thursday threatened to escalate their investigation unless both companies come up with proposals within five days to ease competition concerns.

 “A growing number of countries are subjecting major global transactions to deeper scrutiny,” said William Kovacic, a former chairman of the five-member U.S. Federal Trade Commission.
 “Many of the jurisdictions that are exercising that scrutiny are significant economies and can’t be brushed off.”